7 Things You Should Know Before Getting a Gel Manicure

 Removing gel polish doesn’t have to mean complete nail destruction.
 For the most part, nail technicians remove soft gels with an acetone soak-off process.
 “Gently file the surface of the nail to initiate the break down of the outer coat of the gel,” says Jin Soon Choi, founder of Jin Soon Hand & Foot Spa, New York.
 Next, place a small piece of acetone-soaked cotton and cover with tin foil.
 Pro tip: Placing nails into a nitrile glove will speed up the process.
 After 7 to 10 minutes, the gel should be crinkling up.
 Finally, take a cuticle pushing stick and gently push back the debris.

 According to Dr. Adigun, it’s absolutely fine to get gel manicures every once in a while.
 “I simply recommend to my patients that they take gel manicure detoxes intermittently to allow their nails to rehydrate and repair.”
-On your next salon visit,

-You have to rehab your nails post-gel
+Moisturize your nails post-gel manicure

 “You need to do major moisturizing after you remove a gel manicure,” Choi says.
 “Soak your nails in a warm lotion that contains vitamin E and use cuticle oil as often as possible.”
 Choi also suggests indulging in a salon paraffin treatment to aid in recovery.
 This will help repair any damage and strengthen nails.
 Continue the rehab process with these 10 surprisingly easy ways to grow strong, beautiful nails.